 The Ven Andy Piggott

-Andy is currently Archdeacon of Bath, having been appointed in 2005.
+Andy was Archdeacon of Bath from 2005-2017.
 Prior to this he served at CPAS from 1999-2005 as Ministry and Vocations Adviser, Acting General Director and Patronage Secretary.
 Before that he was Incumbent of a CPAS Patronage Parish in North Staffordshire, served as a Team Vicar in Kidderminster and as Curate in the Diocese of Birmingham.
 Way back in the last century he taught Economics in Birmingham where he met his wife Ruth.
 They now have two married daughters, two sons in law and two young grandsons.
 They fully expect two of these three numbers to remain constant, but are making no predictions about the final one.